 | Simulation | Testing policies, process recommendations, rollout scenarios. | Model fidelity and mismatch between simulated and live conditions. |

 For custom model work, machine learning development services should include data readiness, feature engineering, evaluation, monitoring, and retraining plans, not only model training.
+When cameras or inspection images are part of the workflow, computer vision development services should also cover annotation quality, edge deployment, operator review, and exception handling.

 Connect MES, ERP, CMMS, And Operator Workflows